statmike/vertex-ai-mlops/readme.md

 ---
 # Vertex AI for Machine Learning Operations

->**2024 UPDATE:**  This repository is evolving from end-to-end workflows for various frameworks into an MLOps focused approach to development.
+>**2024 UPDATE:**  This repository is evolving from end-to-end workflows for various frameworks into an MLOps focused approach for development of predictive and generative AI operations.
 The new approach is being developed in the [MLOps](./MLOps/readme.md) folder.
 Once it nears completion, the content in this repository will be rearranged into the following structure:
 >- MLOps
+>    - Pipelines
+>    - Experiments
+>    - Feature Store
+>    - Model Monitoring
+>    - ...
 >- Applied Examples
 >    - Forecasting
 >    - GenAI